CambridgeStateMachines/bitcoin_math/README.md

 If a user generates a private key that is not less than the value of the order of Secp256k1, the user will be prompted to rerun the private key generation step with a different entropy value.

-### /* ECDSA */
+### /* BITCOIN ECDSA */
 Secp256k1 ECDSA signing and signature verification functions.
 The signing function requires the user to supply a private key and the hash of the relevant message in hex format.
-The verification function requires the user to supply the compressed public key corresponding to the private key used to sign the message, the hash of the relevant message, and the `r` and `s` components of the signature in hex format.
+The function outputs the signature in DER format, together with the corresponding `r` and `s` components of the signature.
+If the most significant bit of `r` and/or `s` is set (which would ordinarily cause a DER formatted integer to be treated as a negative number), a 0x0 byte is prepended before the most significant byte.
+In addition, where the initially calculated value of `s` is greater than the floor value of Secp256k1.n / 2 (known as "high s"), the value of `s` is negated by subtracting it from Secp256k1.n to give the corresponding "low s" value and the signature is recalculated to ensure that the user is presented with a signature incorporating the "low s" value.
+The verification functions require the user to supply the compressed public key corresponding to the private key used to sign the message, the hash of the relevant message, and either a signature in DER format, or the `r` and `s` components of the signature, in each case in hex format.

 ### /* MENU */
 Menu functions.